 Planning a painting or sculpting a figure requires decisions:

 What materials should I use?
-What colour goes next?
+What color goes next?
 How do I fix a mistake?

 These choices strengthen a child's ability to think ahead, adapt, and make independent decisions all essential real-world problem-solving skills.